Mob justice, becoming a concerning issue, means punishing the accused by a group of people taking the

 According to the Human Rights Support Society (HRSS) report ‘since the interim government

-took office in august 2024 Till 06 march 2025, at least 119 people were killed and 74 were
+took office in August 2024 until 06 March 2025, at least 119 people were killed, and 74 were

 injured in 114 incidents by mob beatings.
 HRSS report added that at least 30 cases were recorded

-in the first two months alone in 2025, leading to 19 deaths and 20 injuries; while according to
+in the first two months alone in 2025, leading to 19 deaths and 20 injuries, while according to

-various media reports & HRSS data, since 2015 to 2024, Bangladesh saw 1,009 mob beating
+Various media reports & HRSS data, from 2015 to 2024, Bangladesh saw 1,009 mob beatings

-incidents, leading in 792 deaths & 765 injuries.
+incidents, resulting in 792 deaths & 765 injuries.

-The normalization of Mob justice & results of it is increasing because of the failure of the justice
+causes insecurity in the movement, are: distrust of the judiciary and a violent mindset.
+The normalization of mob justice & results of it are increasing because of the failure of the justice

-guaranteed fundamental rights including the right to life, protection of law and the right to a fair
+guaranteed fundamental rights: including the right to life, protection of law and the right to a fair

-Article 19(1) of the Constitution says that the State shall ensure equality of opportunity for all
+Article 19(1) of the Constitution says that the state shall ensure equality of opportunity for all

 the Constitution ensures the right to equal protection of the law.
 Article 33 of the Constitution

-Constitution guarantees the right of a citizen to a speedy and public hearing by an independent
+provides protection against the arbitrary arrest and detention of a citizen.
+Furthermore, Article 35(7)(a) of the Constitution guarantees the right of a citizen to a speedy and public hearing by an independent

 and impartial court or tribunal.

-Where provisions for alternative dispute resolution processes have been incorporated in various
+While provisions for alternative dispute resolution processes have been incorporated in various

 Moreover, the Government of the People’s Republic of Bangladesh has taken some moves to